-Get Ahead of Fungal Diseases That Might Impact Next Year’s Corn
+Get Ahead of Fungal Diseases That Could Impact Next Year’s Corn

-Growers in the southern regions already understand that many fungal pathogens overwinter, due to milder winters.
+Growers in the southern regions already understand that many fungal pathogens overwinter due to the milder winters in their area.
 There are a few that survive in southern area, but generally can’t overwinter in the northern climates.
-These are blown northerly from overwintering sites in the south during the growing season.
-This includes:
+These are blown north from overwintering sites in the south during the growing season and can include:

 • Common Rust (Puccinia sorghi)